gediminasz/gediminasz.github.io/wiki/agile.md

 - How does their work or behavior change?
 - What can we deliver through software to cause this change in behavior?

-### Frankenbuilds: If Agile is so Good, Why Are Our Products so Bad? -- Gabrielle Benefield
+### Frankenbuilds: If Agile is so Good, Why Are Our Products so Bad? -- Gabrielle Benefield, 2012

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/2JNXx8VdbAE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>